 Initial Contract Rent Setting.
 HUD has calculated initial contract rents for every public housing project based on each project’s subsidy under the public housing program.
 (See Attachment 1C for a full description of the methodology.)
 All RAD applications, including applications for Portfolio or Multi-Phase awards, will have initial contract rents based on their “RAD rent base year:”

 All properties awarded under the original 60,000 unit cap have initial contract rents based on FY 2012 funding levels (“FY 12 RAD rent base year”).
-These rents will be adjusted each year by HUD’s published OCAF starting in CY 14 and established in the HAP contracts at the time of conversion.
+These rents will be adjusted each year by HUD’s published OCAF starting in CY 14 and established in the HAP Contracts at the time of conversion.
 Thus, for a project in this category that closes in 2015, the initial contract rents will be based on 2012 funding, with an OCAF adjustment for both 2014 and 2015.

 All properties awarded above HUD’s original 60,000 unit cap but subject to the increased 185,000 cap in effect as of the date of this Notice will have initial contract rents based on FY 2014 funding levels (“FY 14 RAD rent base year”).
-These rents will be adjusted each year by HUD’s published OCAF starting in CY 15 and established in the HAP contracts at the time of conversion.
+These rents will be adjusted each year by HUD’s published OCAF starting in CY 15 and established in the HAP Contracts at the time of conversion.
 Thus, for a project in this category that closes in 2015, the initial contract rents will be based on 2014 funding, with an OCAF adjustment for 2015.

 Subsequent to authority to convert additional units, properties will have initial contract rents based on a future RAD rent base year in HUD’s sole discretion.